This post may contain affiliate links. Please read our disclosure policy.

 Mexican Chorizo vs. Spanish Chorizo

-This tofu chorizo is a substitute for Mexican chorizo, which is spicy because it’s made with chiles.
+This tofu chorizo is a substitute for Mexican pork chorizo (like these chorizo tacos), which is spicy because it’s made with chiles.
 Spanish chorizo is made with smoked paprika and garlic, so the flavor is more smoky than fiery.

 How to Make Tofu Chorizo